Quickstart Tutorial

 Welcome to the Quickstart guide for Weaviate, an open-source vector database.
 This tutorial is intended to be a hands-on introduction to Weaviate.

-- Build a Weaviate vector database, and
+- Build a Weaviate vector database.

 Object vectors